assogbg/kubernetes_BD/1-PODS/pods.md

 Pods are **transient** :arrow_right: **designed to be ephemeral in nature**  (can be destroyed at any time)

-Containers in a pod share the same network, storage, same lifecycle *TODO check if it is true and illustrate in multicont*
+Containers in a pod share the same network, storage, same lifecycle

 What this means is that containers inside the same Pod
 - can communicate with each other directly